DexterShepherd/p5js-winter-session/session-1.md

 ### Classes
-Most modern browsers implement a new class syntax known as `es6 classes`, unfortunately IE is still lagging behind so we will be using the older function based syntax.
+Most modern browsers implement a new class syntax known as `es6 classes`, unfortunately IE is still lagging behind so we will be using the older function/prototype based syntax.
 This might be a little unfamiliar for the processing veterans but its not so bad once you get the hang of it.